 Leland Grove Law

 John Shonkwiler has 21 years of experience as a commercial litigator and trial lawyer.
-He recognized as a “Super Lawyer” by Thomson Reuters and as a “Leading Lawyer” by Law Bulletin Publishing.
-In 2009, Law Bulletin Publishing also recognized John as one of its “40 Illinois Attorneys Under 40 to Watch.”?
+He is recognized as a “Super Lawyer” by Thomson Reuters and as a “Leading Lawyer” by Law Bulletin Publishing.
+In 2009, Law Bulletin Publishing also recognized John as one of its “40 Illinois Attorneys Under 40 to Watch.”

 Before starting Leland Grove, John spent 14 years as an associate and equity partner at the litigation boutique firm Novack and Macey LLP, where he had the privilege of working with and learning from some of Chicago's finest litigators.
 At Novack and Macey, he earned a number of exciting victories for clients, including the following highlights.

 John and his colleagues helped the Trump Organization earn a string of victories in purchase and construction disputes relating to the Chicago Trump Tower.
 On Oct.
 16, 2013, John was one of two Novack and Macey lawyers who received a Trial Lawyer Excellence Award from the Jury Verdict Reporter for their victory in the federal jury trial of the case Goldberg v.
 401 North Wabash Venture LLC and Trump Chicago Managing Member LLC.
 The verdict on May 23, 2013, garnered national headlines.